-In June 2015, the GASB issued Statement Number 74 and Statement Number 75, which govern new accounting and financial reporting standards for public sector post-retirement benefit programs and the employers that sponsor them.
-GASB 74 is for OPEB plans (LACERA) and was effective beginning for the plan fiscal year ended as of June 30, 2017.
-GASB 75 is for employers that sponsor OPEB plans and is effective beginning for the employer fiscal year ended as of June 30, 2018.
+In June 2015, the GASB issued Statement Numbers 74 and 75, which govern new accounting and financial reporting standards for public sector post-retirement benefit programs and the employers that sponsor them.
+GASB 74 is for OPEB plans (LACERA) and was effective beginning for the plan fiscal year July 1, 2016.
+GASB 75 is for employers that sponsor OPEB plans and is effective beginning for the employer fiscal year July 1, 2017.

 The data, assumptions, program provisions, and funding goals described in the OPEB valuation report serve as a basis for preparing separate GASB 74 and 75 disclosure reports.
-GASB sets forth specific financial reporting requirements for LACERA and the County, which result in different computations and data including discount rates - than the information provided in the OPEB valuation report.
+GASB sets forth specific financial reporting requirements for LACERA and the County, which result in different computations and data-including discount rates-than the information provided in the OPEB valuation report.

 Due to the July 1, 2018 transition from a cost-sharing to an agent plan, LACERA is no longer required to disclose the OPEB Program's Net OPEB Liability (NOL).
 Under the agent structure reporting model, the plan administrator (LACERA) does not report information in aggregate, but instead, provides agent-specific information, as each individual agent is now required to report their portion of the NOL.
 LACERA has determined a GASB 74 disclosure report is no longer necessary due to the agent structure reporting changes.
-The last GASB 74 report prepared under a cost-sharing plan was prepared as of a June 30, 2018 reporting date and reflected in LACERA's June 30, 2019 financial statements.
-LACERA's June 30, 2021 and 2020 financial statements contain some limited information within the RSI section to support compliance with GASB 74 requirements under an Agent Plan.
+The last GASB 74 report prepared under a cost-sharing plan was as of a June 30, 2018 reporting date and reflected in LACERA's June 30, 2019 financial statements.
+LACERA's June 30, 2022 and 2021 financial statements contain some limited information within the RSI Section to support compliance with GASB 74 requirements under an agent plan.